SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT-Aqara-Magic-Cube-T1-Pro-CTP-R01-Xiaomi-Lumi.md

 ## Method to use Group 3 🍐 actions and not interfere with Group 1 🍎

-Not enough switch positions for you still?  **How about another posible 30 more?**
+Not enough switch positions for you still?  **How about another possible 30 + 30 more?**

 This is another 'action' that I stumbled upon.
 I noticed if you turn the cube from side to side very gently, it will internally register as being on a new side, but the flip action doesn't register.
 Then if you slide the cube, it will send out an action of slide on side 5 from side 2, or whatever side combo's you choose.
 I used 5 from 2 in the example, but you can use any of them.